Amazon Fire Tablet Not Charging? Here’s How To Fix It

 If you’ve used an Amazon Fire tablet, then you know that these little tablets are terrific budget entries in the tablet wars.
 They are especially great for kids, not only because they are sturdy and inexpensive, but also because the curated app library that Amazon maintains keeps out a lot of the more problematic material for young people.
 Kindle Fires also make great “Kindle-plus” devices for heavy readers – all the functionality of the old Kindle plus the ability to do tablet stuff when you want that as well.

-Unfortunately, many models of the Kindle Fire have a consistent and persistent design problem that Amazon seems to have had difficulty in shaking.
-Specifically, the Fires have a tendency for their chargers to go bad in one way or another, so that the devices (while perfectly functional) have a hard time taking a charge.
+Unfortunately, many models of the Kindle Fire have a known consistent and persistent design problem that Amazon seems to have had difficulty in shaking.
+Specifically, the Fires have a tendency for their chargers to go bad in one way or another, so that the devices (while perfectly functional in all software and most physical aspects) have a hard time taking a charge.
 Tablets that won’t charge are truly aggravating; the Fire, like all tablets, depends on battery power to run and if the battery won’t charge then you won’t be getting a lot of use out of your device.
-Fortunately, there are several troubleshooting approaches you can take to figuring out the source of your charging problems, and in this brief tutorial I’m going to show you how to do it.
-I will also discuss some precautions to take to avoid developing “charger port rot”, the underlying cause of many of these charging problems.
-I’ll show you some MacGyver-style fixes that can resolve some charger port problems.
-Finally, I’ll provide some guides to full-fledged repair of charger-related components on your Fire.
+Fortunately, there are several troubleshooting approaches you can take to figuring out the source of your charging problems, and in this brief tutorial I’m going to show you how to solve this I will also discuss some precautions to take to avoid developing “charger port rot”, the underlying cause of many of these charging problems.
+I’ll also go over some MacGyver-style fixes that can resolve some charger port problems.
+Finally, I’ll provide a few guides to full-fledged repair of charger-related components on your Fire.

 (Is your Fire charging OK, but for some reason won’t power up?
 Check out this guide to what to do if your Fire won’t turn on.)